Elastic City intends to make its audience active participants in an ongoing poetic exchange with the places we live in and visit.

 Elastic City's programming in 2014 will consist of a free, two-week New York City-based participatory walk festival in September and a series of artist-led workshops (a.k.a. "ways") throughout the year.
 Elastic City will also offer other walks and ways for the public and for private groups, as commissioned.

-*If you're not sure what a participatory walk is, check out the short videos on our "Videos" page for some context.
+*If you're not sure what a participatory walk is or if yer simply jumpy, check out the short videos on our "Videos" page.

 Highlights from Elastic City's History

 From 2010-2013, over 68 artists have led over 86 new walks and ways, given anywhere from one to six times.

 Elastic City launched with a walk in Orangeburg, New York and monthly promotional stints at Brooklyn Flea.
 Eleven artists led walks through New York City, with one set of walks in Buenos Aires.
 Elastic City formed its first partnership with Residency Unlimited.